robert-low/rails-stupid-coaching/README.md

 # Stupid Coaching

-~ This is a recreation based on a Rails tutorial at Le Wagon, for teaching beginner programmers. ~
+_This is a recreation based on a Rails tutorial at Le Wagon, which I have coded again, for teaching beginner programmers._

 ### Ask the Coach a question, and you will receive a very basic response: